Professional Website for Medical Practices

 How do we handle reviews and review portals?

-Reviews from third-party portals (jameda, Google) should not be copied onto your website without the reviewer's consent.
+Reviews from common industry directory portals should not be copied onto your website without the reviewer's consent.
 Instead, we recommend a subtle reference to external profiles and focus on a convincing in-house presentation - team, services and atmosphere speak for themselves.

 How long does implementation take?